ZOO-Project/charts/zoo-project-dru/README.md

 The sections that will be passed per default are the following:

- * additional_parameters: used to provide parameters for accessing the S3 bucket foir storing results,
+ * `additional_parameters`: used to provide parameters for accessing the S3 bucket foir storing results,
- * pod_env_vars: used to define specific environmenet variables for the pod executing workflow steps,
+ * `pod_env_vars`: used to define specific environmenet variables for the pod executing workflow steps,
- * pod_node_selector: used to define specific node selection constraints (cf. [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)).
+ * `pod_node_selector`: used to define specific node selection constraints (cf. [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector)).

 The syntaxe should use the key-value pairs definition is in the example below (cf. [main.cfg](https://zoo-project.github.io/docs/kernel/configuration.html#default-main-cfg)):